Amin-MAG/My-Notes/Network.md

 ## SNMP

 This protocol is designed for troubleshooting the network.
-Assume you need to trace to find which components of your network is not working properly.
+Assume you need to trace to find which components of your network are not working properly.
 It can be time-consuming in a large network system.
 SNMP protocol which uses UDP/161 and UDP/162 can report the status of network components to the Management Server.

 UDP/161 is a polling mechanism to retrieve data from components.
-The management server ask questions about the status of the components and they also respond to this question.
+The management server asks questions about the status of the components and they also respond to this question.
 On the other hand, UDP/162 is called trap SNMP.
 This mechanism does not rely on management server's questions.
 Whenever something bad is going to happen, the component will send a message to the management server.
 > **Note**: We do not have to choose between Polling and Traps.
 It is possible to use mixture of them for monitoring the status of the network.